Forgot a Wireless Password? Here’s How to Recover Wi-Fi Router Passwords

 If you have ever forgotten a wireless router password, whether it’s your own network or another, you certainly aren’t alone.
 Typically you just have to enter the password once, save it to your keychain, and you can forget about it, right?
 Well that’s only true until you actually do need the password again, whether it’s for connecting to the router with a new network profile, from a new Mac or iOS device, sharing it with another person, or whatever else.
 The good news is that it’s actually very easy to recover a forgotten wireless password by using a built-in tool of Mac OS X, and we’ll show you exactly how to do it.

-- Launch “Keychain Access” located in /Applications/Utilities/
+- Launch “Keychain Access” located in /Applications/Utilities/ (Keychain Access can be easy to access from Spotlight with Command+Spacebar)

 - Sort the Keychain list by “Name” and locate the name of the wireless router that you forgot the access password to, or use the “Search” box to narrow down the networks and results